The PHP logo, imposed over purple, next to the Java logo, imposed over orange

 Time to Market

-Time to market also factors in when deciding between PHP vs. Java.
+Time to market also factors in when deciding between PHP vs. Java for web development.
 PHP applications can typically be scaffolded either by hand or by using a popular framework like Laravel, Symfony, or Laminas in mere minutes, while Java infrastructure tends to be much more laborious, depending on a framework like Spring and the desire to leverage Web Application Servers like Tomcat.
 With that said, once the DevOps pipeline is built, this should be a negligible statistic until someone needs to build a new environment or revise an existing one.

 Back to top

-When to Use PHP vs. Java
+When to Use PHP vs. Java for Web Development

 You can build amazing websites using either PHP or Java.
 But, as I like to ask, “How hard do you want to work?”
 PHP seems more adept at web workload since that was and is its core purpose.
 However, you wouldn’t catch me trying to build a client-based application in PHP, because that is what Java does so well.